ljzycmd/DFRSC/README.md

 2. Start training

     ```bash
-    bash train.sh
+    bash run_train.sh
     ```

-    You my modify the config file path in the `train.sh` to train the model with different datasets.
+    You my modify the config file path in the `run_train.sh` to train the model with different datasets.

 ## Acknowlements